The Garden Grazer

 Ingredients for Brownie Baked Oatmeal

-For this recipe you'll combine in a glass baking dish then bake in the oven:
+For this recipe, you'll combine in a baking dish then bake in the oven:

 • Cocoa powder: Or substitute cacao powder.
 This adds the delicious chocolate flavor to the mixture.

-• Plant milk: Any dairy-free milk will work.
+• Dairy-free milk: Any non-dairy milk should work.
 I use homemade cashew milk, but use whatever you have on hand such as soy milk, almond milk, oat milk, or coconut milk.

 • Peanut butter: I use natural and creamy.
 Or you can substitute your own favorite nut butter like almond butter or seed butter.